Many spouses expect divorce to be an ongoing battle, but as a seasoned

 You will also discuss child support.
 Child support cannot be waived.
 There

 are child support guidelines for every state.
-There are also expenses
+There are also arrangements

-for childcare and extracurricular expenses like dance lessons, camp, or
+for childcare and extracurricular expenses like dance lessons, sports,

 3. Spousal Support